-Theorem 23.23.
+Theorem 25.24.
 Any Nash Equilibrium of Selfish Caching can be implemented for free.

 Proof.
-If the mechanism designer wants the nodes from the caching set S of the Nash Equilibrium to cache, then she can offer the following deal to every node not in S: If not every node from set S caches the file, then I will ensure a positive payoff for you.
+If the mechanism designer wants the nodes from the caching set S of the Nash Equilibrium to cache, then she can offer the following deal to every node not in S: "If any node from set S does not cache the file, then I will ensure a positive payoff for you."
 Thus, all nodes not in S prefer not to cache since this is a dominant strategy for them.
 Consider now a node $v \in S$.
 Since S is a Nash Equilibrium, node v incurs cost of at least 1 if it does not cache the file.
-For nodes that incur cost of exactly 1, the mechanism designer can even issue a penalty if the node does not cache the file. \Box
+For nodes that incur cost of exactly 1, the mechanism designer can even issue a penalty if the node does not cache the file.
+Thus, every node $v \in S$ caches the file